cagena/PlotSomething/README.md

 |    22     | 5 Ohm Resistor                    |   1   | ME405 Lab         |

 Our pen plotter project uses a cylindrical axis system that has one axis of rotation at the base shaft:
-- one drive shaft that rotates using torque from one motor connected to a drive wheel.
+- Theta: one drive shaft that rotates using torque from one motor connected to a drive wheel.
-- one lead screw that moves the pen radially using torque from one motor.
+- Radial: one lead screw that moves the pen radially using torque from one motor.

 The vertical base shaft rotates about the center of axis of rotation by being press-fit into a roller bearing, which was press-fitted into a metal plate that sits on the tabletop.